-The Game-Changing EV Charger Taking Europe by Storm: What You Need to Know - YaNoticias
+The Game-Changing EV Charger Taking Europe by Storm: What You Need to Know - YANoticias

 - Enphase Energy introduces the IQ EV Charger 2 across 14 European markets, blending solar and battery systems integration with standalone functionality.

-- Features solar prioritization, automatic phase switching at 1.38 kW, and AI-powered optimization for efficient energy use through dynamic real-time adjustments.
+- Features solar prioritisation, automatic phase switching at 1.38 kW, and AI-powered optimisation for efficient energy use through dynamic real-time adjustments.

 - Primed for future bidirectional charging, the charger supports Vehicle-to-Home (V2H) and Vehicle-to-Grid (V2G) capabilities, awaiting further compatibility and certifications.